Visit Prague by train - the old town square

 3. Karlsruhe to Prague by Czech sleeper train

-This has a modern Czech sleeping-car with 9 standard compartments with washbasin and 3 deluxe compartments with toilet & shower.
+This has two modern Czech sleeping-cars, each with 9 standard compartments with washbasin and 3 deluxe compartments with toilet & shower.
 Each compartment can be sold with 1, 2 or all 3 beds in use, as single, double and T3.
 There are toilets and a shower at the end of the corridor, and each compartment converts from beds to a private sitting room for the evening & morning parts of the journey.
 There's a power socket for laptops & mobiles.
 Bedding and towels are provided.
 The doors have card-key locks like hotels.
 A very safe, civilised and comfortable way to travel!
 More about this sleeper train.

 The Prague to Zuirch sleeping car boarding in Prague